Boneworks: Sequel

 On April 20, 2022, Stress Level Zero revealed a trailer for Bonelab at the Meta Quest Gaming Showcase livestream.
 Previously known by its codename Project 4, Bonelab is made with the 1Marrow Interaction Engine, an in-house set of tools that handle interactions such as picking up objects.
 It is "built on its predecessor, pairing a brand new story with two years of innovation and interaction engine progress."

 A major difference in Bonelab is official mod support.
 The main marketed feature of Bonelab is a feature called the BodyLog, giving the player the ability to morph into any avatar they want, with physical differences between larger, heavier avatars and smaller, quicker ones.
 Mods allow the player to download any character they can find, and use them during the campaign.
 Bonelab also features a body remapping system, allowing players to shape their virtual body to match their real one in all proportions.
 Custom items and maps are also available, able to be created with a Unity SDK.

 Bonelab was released in September 2022, available on PCVR and the Meta Quest 2.

-In late December 2023 on the Official Bonelab Discord, Brandon Laatsch spoke about an upcoming title in the SLZ universe relating to Boneworks codenamed B-side or Project 5.
+In late December 2023 on the Official Bonelab Discord, Brandon Laatsch spoke about an upcoming title in the SLZ universe relating to Boneworks codenamed B-side or Project 4.

 In early 2025, Stress Level Zero has confirmed that they are working on bringing Boneworks to the Meta Quest 3, and that they are actively working on B-side, which the pre-production has started in 2025.
+The update brings in a entirely new physics engine dubbed Marrow 2, a continuation/update to their old engine made for Boneworks and Bonelab both made off of their on interaction engine dubbed Marrow 1.
+This update does not have a confirmed release date but is officially titled "Patch 789".